 This program is ideal for students interested in studying global health and development issues in Africa.
 On this program you will take courses examining health and development in Ghana, as well as contemporary issues facing Ghanaian society.
 As a complement to your coursework, you will be placed in a hands-on service learning/internship experience at a local community organization, healthcare service provider, or research institute.
 You will also receive an introduction to Modern Twi (Ghana's most commonly spoken language), through your on-site orientation or as a course offering.
 If you have career aspirations in the field of community and international development, social work and health-related occupations, you will greatly benefit from this program.

 The program consists of two core course offerings: Ghana Health and Society and a Service Learning/Internship seminar and placement.
 A wide variety of service learning placements in the fields of health, education, environmental issues and development are available and are matched to your specific interests.
-Additional courses, including Ghana Today, Tropical Disease: Ghana, and Modern Twi are offered during select terms.
-All classes take place at the Aya Centre and are designed exclusively for students in the GEO Ghana program.
+Additional courses, including Ghana Today and Tropical Disease: Ghana are offered during select terms.
+An introduction to Modern Twi, Ghana’s most commonly spoken language, will be offered during both sessions.
+All classes take place at the Aya Center and are designed exclusively for students in the GEO Global Health, Development and Service Learning in Accra program.

 For a complete list of courses offered by term, please click on the “View All courses” in the sidebar to the right.

 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information, in particular, how many contact hours are required for internship or service learning credit.